AV-Comparatives Introduces Enterprise-Class EPR – Endpoint Prevention and Response Cyberrisk Test

 Detecting and Monitoring

-The aim of the test will not be to determine whether the endpoints have been protected against compromise, but to evaluate the effectiveness of the tested systems in detecting and monitoring the attacks and providing reporting and remediation functions.
-We will require vendors to disable the protection (blocking) and prevention capabilities of their respective products during the entirety of the test timeframe.
-This will allow the attacks to run their full course, thus demonstrating the abilities of the EDR products to detect, record, analyse and respond to them.
+The aim of the test will be to determine if the endpoints have been protected against compromise, but also to evaluate the effectiveness of the tested systems in monitoring the attacks and providing reporting.

-AV-Comparatives’ EDR testing methodology will include obfuscation techniques in the attacks, to determine the tested products’ abilities to cope with detection-avoidance mechanisms in realistic enterprise-attack scenarios.
+AV-Comparatives’ EPR testing methodology will include obfuscation techniques in the attacks, to determine the tested products’ abilities to cope with detection-avoidance mechanisms in realistic enterprise-attack scenarios.